As a property owner, do you know about squatting laws in Texas?

 - For a successful adverse possession claim, squatters need to occupy a property exclusively.
 Sharing it with others would invalidate their claim to the property.

-- The squatter must make it obvious to anyone that they are indeed living there.
+- The squatter must make it obvious to anyone that they are indeed living on the property.
 If they try to hide that fact, their claim on the property would likely be invalidated.

 - The squatter must make a hostile claim.
 In property law, the term "hostile" can be defined in three different ways.